 Jumping Chollas is happy to offer classes for all levels of agility – from puppies and new adult dogs through competition classes, as well as classes for kids.
 Our club trains students to compete in NADAC, AKC, and USDAA agility venues(although no student is required to actually compete).
 Students generally work in small groups of from 3 to 5 students with an experienced instructor.
 Please read our Class Policies.

 All of our class sessions last 8 weeks, and we offer 4 sessions each year: late September or early October, late November or early December, February, and April.
 CLASS DATE DETAILS.
-We do not offer traditional classes during the summer, but continue an active program of Fun Runs and Mini-seminars.

 Class fees are $90 for non club members, $80 for club member’s 1st dog, $65 for club member’s 2nd and subsequent dogs, and $45 for Junior Handlers.